NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 targets required by the kernels.
 By default, the kernel label will set its observer and target elements to the ``<observer>`` and ``<target>`` provided in the Mission Parameters section of the configuration file.
-But what happens if the kernel provides information about one of the secondary observers/targets or for several of them?
-Well, there is no way to fully automatize the identification for all possible cases and therefore this is indicated in this element of the kernel list.
+But what happens if the kernel data for one of the secondary observers/targets or for several of them?
+Since there is no way to fully automatize the identification of all possible cases this is indicated in this element of the kernel list.
 The following example should be self-explanatory::

             <observers>